withastro/docs/src/pages/en/guides/styling.md

 </div>
 ```

-If we make the imported style _more specific_, it will have higher precedence over the scoped style:
+If you make the imported style _more specific_, it will have higher precedence over the scoped style:

 ```css title="make-it-purple.css"
 div > h1 {